EECS150/asic_labs_fa21/lab1/spec.md

 SSH is the de facto remote terminal tool for Linux and BSD systems (which includes macOS).
 It lets you login to a text console from anywhere (as long as you have network connectivity).
 SSH also comes as a standard utility in almost all Linux and BSD systems.
-If you’re in Linux or BSD, you should be able to access your workstation through SSH by running:
+If you’re using Linux or BSD, you should be able to access your workstation through SSH by running:

 ```shell
 ssh eecs151-YYY@c125m-X.eecs.berkeley.edu